Burning Cross

 We can giggle at people who try to look 'cool' by wearing sunglasses at night; they are silly, but do no real harm.
 Similarly, we can giggle at Klansmen, who:

-• are proud to be 'American/White/Christian', yet Jesus Christ was not American, was probably not very white, and Jesus was Jewish
+- are proud to be 'American/White/Christian', yet Jesus Christ was not American, probably wasn't fair skinned, and Jesus was Jewish (if only on his mother's side!)

 The list goes on.
 But rather than mock KKK members, we should pity them, since they belong to the most despised subculture in the United States.